 Big hotel chains and their loyalty programs

 Loyalty programs are expected in different sectors.
 The hotel industry got inspired by famous airline travel points.
-But, instead of accumulate miles, in the hotel loyalty programs, members accumulate points.
+But, instead of accumulating miles, in the hotel loyalty programs, members accumulate points.

 Each brand has its own score rating and hotel awards.
-Like other programs, there are different status level and the more points you have, the better are the awards.
+Like other programs, there are different status levels, and the more points you have, the better are the awards.